Freetrade vs Trading 212

 ETF catalogue, UCITS access, and recurring investing

-For long-term investors, what matters is whether you can buy the right ETF on a schedule, at low cost, with minimal friction.
+For long-term investors, what matters is whether you can buy the right ETF on a schedule, at low cost, without logging back in.

 Feature Freetrade Trading 212